-There has never been a better time to set up a company in Spain where the GDP is the fastest growing in Europe.
+There has never been a better time to set up a company in Spain where the GDP (Gross Domestic Product) is the fastest growing in Europe.
 Throughout last year (2018) Spain’s Economy has continued to grow and is now leading economic grown within the eurozone.
-Q4 of 2018 generated a larger share of annual gross domestic product than any other nation in the single currency area.
-Spain’s Economy grew by 2.5% in 2018 making the fifth consecutive year of hearty economic growth, which is expected to continue.
+Q4 of 2018 generated a larger share of annual GDP than any other nation in the single currency area.
+Spain’s Economy grew by 2.5% in 2018 marking the fifth consecutive year of hearty economic growth, which is expected to continue.
 In the latest report, Spain was the single largest contributor to eurozone growth, outperforming both Germany and Italy.

 Setting up a Company in Spain

 Many international entrepreneurs have benefited from starting a business in Spain.
 The country’s stability and strong economic growth make this jurisdiction highly attractive and the Spanish Company Register allows foreign non-nationals to be 100% owners of Spanish companies.

 There are a few company structures to choose from including

 - Sole Trader – Single owner is fully liable

 - Joint Venture – Two or more owners who are fully liable

 - Branch Company – Parent company is fully liable